maxpert/LevelDBWinRT/README.md

 # Where to download?

- You can download the extension from Visual Studio by going to Tools > Extensions/Updates or directly by going (here)[https://visualstudiogallery.msdn.microsoft.com/4466a14f-49d7-4440-91e0-dd82d29d683a].
+ You can download nuget package [here](https://www.nuget.org/packages/LevelDB.UWP/); or by installing nuget from VisualStudio.

 # Features
   * Keys and values can be arbitrary byte arrays (Slice.FromArray)